morpho-org/metamorpho/README.md

 The vault's owner has the choice to distribute back these rewards to vault depositors however they want.
 For more information about this use case, see the [Rewards](#rewards) section.

-All actions that may be against users' interests (e.g. enabling a market with a high exposure, increasing the fee) are subject to a timelock of minimum 24 hours.
+All actions that may be against users' interests (e.g. enabling a market with a high exposure) are subject to a timelock of minimum 24 hours.
-If set, the `guardian` can revoke the action during the timelock except for the fee increase.
+If set, the `guardian` can revoke the action during the timelock.
 After the timelock, the action can be executed by anyone.

 ### Roles